|Gem Mining in Tanzania

 Tanzania has emerged as one of the most important gemstone producing countries in the region.
 Tanzania is best known for the gemstone that bears its name, tanzanite.
-But Tanzania (along with neighboring Kenya) is also the main source of the world's supply of the rare tsavorite garnet.
-In the last few years Tanzania has also become an important source of sapphire, with some of the material of sufficiently high quality that it can be sold without any heat treatment.
-Tanzania has also produced some very fine spinel and zircon in recent years and Tanzanian ruby is starting to make an impact on the world market.
+Tanzania (along with neighboring Kenya) is also the main source of the world's supply of the rare tsavorite garnet.
+Additionally, in the last few years, Tanzania has become an important source of sapphire, with some of the material being of sufficiently high quality that it can be sold without any heat treatment.
+Tanzania has also produced some very fine spinel and zircon in recent years, and Tanzanian ruby is starting to make an impact on the world market.

-The most famous and most productive mining area in Tanzania is the Merelani Hills in the north of the country near Mt.
+The most famous and productive mining area in Tanzania lies in the Merelani Hills, which is in the north of the country near Mt.
 Kilamanjaro.
 This is the location of the famous tanzanite mines, as well as some tsavorite garnet deposits.

-The second most active gem mining area is in Mahenge where some outstanding bright red spinel have been found.
-Mining reportedly stopped here in 2007 due to a dispute over mining rights, but has resumed in 2009.
+The second most active gem mining area is in Mahenge, where some outstanding bright red spinel has been found.
+Mining reportedly stopped here in 2007 due to a dispute over mining rights, but resumed in 2009.

-Longido, just north of Arusha near the Kenya border, is the source for large quantities of low-grade ruby in green zoisite.
-This attractive material is used mainly for cabochons and carvings, and is quite inexpensive.
+Longido, just north of Arusha near the Kenyan border is the source for large quantities of low-grade ruby in green zoisite.
+This attractive but inexpensive material is used mainly for cabochons and carvings.

-In the Morogoro province in east-central Tanzania, rubies have been discovered in the Winza area.
-Where there is ruby there is almost always sapphire and a number of sapphire mines are active as well.
+Rubies have been discovered in the Winza area of Morogoro Province in Tanzania.
+Where there is ruby there is almost always sapphire and a number of sapphire mines are also active there.

-The Umba valley in the north east has red zircon deposits as well as a wide range of gems, including rhodolite, tsavorite and malaya garnet, ruby and sapphire.
+The Umba valley in the north-east has red zircon deposits, as well as a wide range of other gems, including rhodolite, tsavorite garnet, malaya garnet, ruby and sapphire.

 Exploration for colored gemstones is still at an early stage in Tanzania.
-Though they are already many active mining areas, most mining is still very small scale.
+Though there are many active mining areas already, most mining is still very small scale.
 We expect many important new discoveries still to come.